The story

 This proof is particularly vulnerable to accidental loops because we pattern match on three variables which makes it difficult to see that we are recursing on something smaller in every case.

-due to a deficiency of Haskell.
-When the second argument is SZ
+go _ SZ _ = error "Inaccessible case."We use error due to a deficiency of Haskell.
+When the second argument is

 go :: SNat ('S n) -> SNat m -> 'S n <= m -> n <= m